Steven Kowalczyk Santoro

 The New York Post said of Steven, “A Knockout – He radiates an appealing sense of joy.”

-An Associate Professor at the famed Berklee College of Music, Steven continues to expand his artistry and work with musicians from all over the world.
-His latest album, “And I Will Love You is yet, unreleased.
-Look for his “Alive From the Attic” series online soon.
+As a professor at the famed Berklee College of Music, Steven continues to expand his artistry and work with musicians from all over the world.
+In March of 2018, he will begin his 3rd tour throughout Germany, Austria, and Prague.